matthewcm/matthewcm.github.io/_posts/2019-11-29-Advanced-TDD.markdown

 layout: post
 date: 2019-11-29
 category: Testing
-description: Blog post on Advanced Test Driven Development
+description: Advanced Test Driven Development.
+The idea is that, with enough whiteboarding + planning, you will be able to develop your application the first time round.
 ---

 # Advanced Test Driven Development